obsrvbl-oss/aws-setup/README.md

 To use the Observable service you'll at least need to create the role and have one log group with VPC flow logs.

+Please note that the AWS user account you use in this setup must have the permissions to create roles and policies.

 Once you're finished, copy down the role ARN and make note of which VPC Flow Log groups you want to monitor.

 ## Other notes